sap-tutorials/Tutorials/tutorials/hcpps-hana-create-mdc-instance/hcpps-hana-create-mdc-instance.md

 ![New Database System](04.png)

 You can choose other values for theses properties.
-As reference them across several tutorials, you should remember the **System User Password** as your ***HANA System Account Password***.
+As a reference across the next tutorials, you should remember the **System User Password** as your ***HANA System Account Password***.

 Click on **Save**